Here’s Why Design & Discovery Should Come Before Your Mobile App RFP

 How to Use Design & Discovery to Write a Mobile App RFP

-Once you’ve collected all of the information from your Design and Discovery session, it is important to translate those insights into an RFP.
-Here is how you can apply that key information to add detail to the document.
+Once a business has collected all of the information from their Design and Discovery session, it is important to translate those insights into an RFP.
+Here is how to apply that key information to add detail to the document.

 A large portion of the session focuses on your business itself.
-Understanding your business objectives, what you aim to accomplish with this product, and where you fit into a specific market plays a large role in your RFP.
-Because detailed market research is conducted during a Design and Discovery on your business and competitors, you receive the detailed information you need to provide a high-level company overview which will allow vendors to tailor the product to your business and market accordingly.
+Understanding business objectives, what you aim to accomplish with this product, and where you fit into a specific market plays a large role in an RFP.
+Because detailed market research is conducted during a Design and Discovery on the respective business and competitors, leaders will receive the detailed information they need to provide a high-level company overview which will allow vendors to tailor the product to the business and market accordingly.
 Knowing your market will also allow you to make important decisions such as choosing, if not both, which platform to release your project on.
 Platform choice, for example, has a direct impact on key RFP elements such as timeline and budget.